Best Cheap Car Insurance After an Accident

 Document Everything Thoroughly

-Take comprehensive photos and gather essential information:
+Take comprehensive photos and gather key information:

 • Photograph all vehicles from multiple angles, showing damage

-• Capture license plates, VINs, and driver's licenses
+• Capture license plates, VINs and driver's licenses

-• Document the accident scene, including traffic signals, road signs, and weather conditions
+• Document the accident scene, including traffic signals, road signs and weather conditions

 • Get contact and insurance information from all drivers involved